Development of Business-to-Consumer website using WebSmart IBM i rapid web development tool

 Developing an IBM i web application.
 With very little HTML or PHP development experience

-Using WebSmart, four members of the six strong Draper Tools development team were able to quickly customise WebSmart’s existing templates despite having very little HTML or PHP development experience – although they did have between 10 and 20 years plus experience with RPG coding.
-So quick was the learning curve for the developers, they were able to wrote an entire IBM i-based (previously known as AS400, iSeries or System i) catalogue and shopping cart application in just under five months.
+Using WebSmart, four members of the six-strong Draper Tools development team were able to quickly customise WebSmart’s existing templates despite having very little HTML or PHP development experience – although they did have between 10 and 20 years plus experience with RPG coding.
+So quick was the learning curve for the developers, they were able to write an entire IBM i-based (previously known as AS400, iSeries or System i) catalogue and shopping cart application in just under five months.

 Draper’s in-house graphics design team worked on custom buttons and banners that had a look and feel that was consistent with the company’s branding.
 Developers then integrated these graphical components into the WebSmart PDWs.
 Draper’s developers wrote a customised search feature using WebSmart’s unique “root word search” functionality.